-Ellie is Co-Chair of the Early Dispute Resolution Committee of the American Bar Association’s Dispute Resolution Section (2020-2023).
-She is an active arbitrator and mediator with a distinguished track record of optimizing dispute outcomes: She achieved the highest value outcome in a scored negotiation among 60 professional negotiators from around the world in 2015.
+Ellie is Co-Chair of the Early Dispute Resolution Committee of the American Bar Association’s Dispute Resolution Section (2020-2023) and Co-Chair of the ABA Dispute Resolution Section’s 2022 Mediation Week.
+She is an active arbitrator and mediator with a distinguished track record of optimizing outcomes: She achieved the highest value outcome in a scored negotiation among 60 professional negotiators from around the world in 2015; She also formerly co-founded an award-winning data science company that helped mobile application makers maximize profits by informing their most important business decisions.

-Ellie Vilendrer believes the end goal for disputants shouldn’t just be to resolve their dispute, but to make decisions that lead to optimal outcomes.
+Ellie Vilendrer has 10+ years of ADR experience.
+She believes the end goal for disputants shouldn’t just be to resolve their disputes, but to make decisions that lead to optimal outcomes.
 She helps parties think creatively, to expand the pie so every party can maximize settlement value.

 Ms. Vilendrer uses a hybrid evaluative/facilitative model to mediate.
 She is committed to providing parties with a valuable mediation experience in which participants can communicate their view points in a safe and respectful environment.
 She understands the nuances and complexities which underpin disputes and has a genuine desire to help parties not only reach a lasting agreement, but also improve relationships.